Global classification of generic multi-vector fields of top degree: Introduction

-We are interested in generic Nambu structures of top degree on a compact oriented manifold $M$.
-By the Leibniz rule, such a structure is given by a multi-vector field $\Lambda\in\mathfrak{X}^{\text{top}}(M)$ and genericity means that $\Lambda$ cuts the zero section of the line bundle $\wedge^{\text{top}} T M$ transversally.
+We are interested in generic Nambu structures of top degree on a closed oriented manifold $M$.
+By Leibniz' rule, such a structure is described by a multi-vector field $\Lambda\in\mathfrak{X}^{\mbox{ top}}(M)$.
+Genericity means that the graph of $\Lambda$ cuts the zero section of the line bundle $\wedge^{\mbox{ top}} T M$ transversally.
 In particular, the zero locus $\mathcal{H}$ of the multi-vector field $\Lambda$ is a hypersurface in $M$.
 We will show how one can attach to each connected component $H^i$ of $\mathcal{H}$ a numerical invariant, called the \emph{modular period}, which depends only on the germ of $\Lambda$ at $H^i$.
 We construct also a global invariant which measures the ratio between the volumes of the connected components of the complement of $\mathcal{H}$, called the \emph{regularized Liouville volume}.
 These notions generalize corresponding notions for 2-dimensional Poisson manifolds.

 Our main result is the following: